 Step 3: Build a Strong Team

 Process documentation cannot be created in silos.
-It needs the collective efforts of multiple teams and employees so that the burden of documentation doesn’t fall upon a single person.
+It needs the collective efforts of multiple teams to ensure the burden of content creation doesn’t fall upon a single person.

 You need knowledgeable and experienced people who can work from a blank slate and lead the process.
 When gathering your team, keep a mix of subject matter experts, writers, reviewers, and administrators and allow them to work cohesively from a centralized space.